 (This post may possibly include affiliate links.
 That means if you click the link and purchase something, I will get a commission--but you won't pay any more than if I didn't get a commission.
 To learn more, please visit my Disclosure & Privacy Policies page.)

-Life has no guarantees, except for the guarantee of salvation if you’ve placed your faith in Jesus Christ.
-I understood this shortly after I was saved, but the truth behind it didn’t really hit me until last September.
+We like to think we know what lies ahead on the long and winding road of life.
+But the truth is, life has no guarantees, except for the guarantee of salvation if you’ve placed your faith in Jesus Christ.
+I understood this shortly after I was saved, but the truth behind it didn’t really hit me until September of 2014.
 That’s when my husband, my knight in shining armor, was diagnosed with a chronic illness.
 Thankfully, he has the same guarantee of salvation.
-Over the next few days, I will be sharing the story of our long and winding road as it has unfolded so far.
+Today, I’d like to share the story of our long and winding road as it has unfolded so far.

 Feeling “Out of Sorts”

 During the summer of 2014, my husband mentioned that he didn’t feel quite right.
 When pressed to elaborate, he said he couldn’t quite put his finger on it.